 Telemachus Rhade (the genetic reincarnation of his ancestor Gaheris for bonus points) is essentially the living embodiment of this trope.

 Riley Finn.
 He was initially completely loyal to the Initiative, but as he uncovered more and more of its corruption, particularly after Professor Walsh attempted to kill Buffy in a Death Trap, he began to desire to leave.
 When the Initiative captured Oz, a werewolf, and conducted inhumane experiments on him even after he reverted to human form, that was the straw that broke the camel's back; he promptly turned his back on them in favor of the Scoobies and helped Buffy and co. break Oz out.

 Worf in Star Trek: The Next Generation and Star Trek: Deep Space Nine might be an aversion — while he makes himself an exemplar of how he views Klingon honor, he never turns on the Klingon race for not living up to his romantic views.
 (He's not above some kingmaking (twice!) for the good of the Empire.)

 The Next Generation episode "Face of the Enemy" features a character who plays this trope straight-up twice (the second time, he realized the grass wasn't so green on the other side after all and defected back).

 In the Next Generation episode "The Defector", there's a subversion.
-A Romulan admiral defects to the Federation because he has become disgusted with his fellow Romulans' warlike ways.
+A Romulan admiral defects to the Enterprise because he believes his government is preparing to start a war with the Federation, which he recognizes would be pointless and self-destructive.
 It turns out the special information he was offering Starfleet was false.
 The Romulan Empire wanted to trick Starfleet into taking an aggressive stance against them, and they wanted to test the Admiral's loyalty, all part of an elaborate plan.
-The Enterprise narrowly escapes, but the Admiral, despondent to learn his "defection" was all in vain, kills himself.
+The Enterprise narrowly escapes, but the Admiral, despondent to learn his "defection" was all in vain, commits suicide.